 This good faith confidentiality agreement outlines the responsibilities of each participant in the workplace review.
 Each participant will engage with the process in good faith and will ensure that the information exchanged and disclosed through the process will remain confidential.
 This agreement will assist to preserve the integrity of the workplace review and ensure procedural fairness is afforded to all participants.
 It is intended that this agreement will terminate at the conclusion of the workplace review process.

-The good faith confidentiality agreement contains appropriate exceptions (for example to seek legal, medical or personal support) and will not stop the complainant or the respondent from getting support throughout the process.
+The good faith confidentiality agreement contains appropriate exceptions (for example to seek legal, medical or personal support) and will not stop the complainant, respondent, witness or any nominated support person, from getting support throughout the process.
 The good faith confidentiality agreement is not a non-disclosure agreement and is not intended to operate as such.

 I, ____________________________________________, agree to the following: